 - Design a native garden for home or school Identify some local plant species that could be planted to attract wildlife.
 Did you know that your Council supplies each school with free native plant species as part of National Tree Day.
-Contact your local Council for more information about how to receive the plants. - Leave dead wood and rocks in the bush Although dead wood and rocks might not seem like much to us, plants and animals use these things as shelter and a source of food.
-This is why it is important that we leave these things where they lie. - Join a community group, such as a local Bushcare group
+Contact your local Council for more information about how to receive the plants.

+- Leave dead wood and rocks in the bush

+Although dead wood and rocks might not

+seem like much to us, plants and animals use

+these things as shelter and a source of food.

+This is why it is important that we leave these

+things where they lie.

+- Bushcare group